The FMCSA has updated the CSA’s Safety Measurement System (SMS) with new SMS score information, ELD violations, and violation severity weights.

 Following is a list of all 22 ELD-related violations that count against a carrier’s SMS scores.
 The below infographic contains the sections, descriptions of the violations, violation groups, and the severity weight for each ELD violation.

 Non-exempt drivers are subject to penalties for not complying with the ELD mandate.
 Fines for ELD violations could range from $1,000 to $10,000.
 According to the North American Transportation Association, a failure to comply with 395.8(a) has an average fine of $2,867.
 The highest recorded fine is $13,680.

 Avoid ELD violations and save money by installing Motive ELDs.
 The Motive ELD is FMCSA-registered, feature-rich, and affordable for fleets of all sizes.
-If you’re looking for a reliable ELD compliance solution that helps you stay compliant, try Motive.
+If you’re looking for a reliable ELD compliance solution that helps you avoid dings to your SMS score while you stay compliant, try Motive.